Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 continuous, abstract, and unit-less performance value in a scale that is not tied to a specific performance state / frequency.
-This is an ACPI standard [2]_ which software can specify application performance goals and hints as a relative target to the infrastructure limits.
-AMD processors provide the low latency register model (MSR) instead of an AML code interpreter for performance adjustments. ``amd-pstate`` will initialize a ``struct cpufreq_driver`` instance, ``amd_pstate_driver``, with the callbacks to manage each performance update behavior. ::
+This is an ACPI standard [2]_ which software can specify application performance goals and hints as a relative target to the woke infrastructure limits.
+AMD processors provide the woke low latency register model (MSR) instead of an AML code interpreter for performance adjustments. ``amd-pstate`` will initialize a ``struct cpufreq_driver`` instance, ``amd_pstate_driver``, with the woke callbacks to manage each performance update behavior. ::

  Highest Perf ------>+-----------------------+                         +-----------------------+